-The soundtrack is perfection - certainly, almost a quarter of the tracks will stay on my playlists for the foreseeable future.
-Rather than character development or the story, it might be even be atmosphere which drives this story to the top.
-Thematically, Touko is one of the best-designed characters I've ever seen, those vocal chords on a face like that...
+The soundtrack is perfection and a permanent addition to all my playlists, thank you based MANYO.
+Rather than character development or plot, it might be even be atmosphere which drives this story to the top.
+Thematically, Touko is also one of the best-designed characters I've ever seen, those vocal chords on a face like that...

 To both, the answer is 'no'.

 Honestly, the way that I can choose to go spend a day with her at her castle is the best, even if it doesn't actually incite any progression.
 The whole thing felt like a script from Take-Moon, i.e. well-crafted slice of life.
 However, I wasn't left with any strong impression regarding the ongoing conflict... maybe I simply sat through too many slice of life scenes to the point where the action became part of the background?

 It was a pleasant surprise when I found out that the story involved the redemption of the tainted being in the Holy Grail, though.

 Saya no Uta - 9